Skip to content

-How to Add an Admin to Your Facebook Page (Without Losing Control of It!)
+How to Add an Admin to Your Facebook Page (Updated for 2025)

 Adding an admin to your Facebook page can be a game-changer—helping you delegate tasks, stay on top of engagement, and keep your page running smoothly.
 But, it's also a big responsibility, and handing over the keys to your business page without caution can lead to headaches down the road.
 Here's exactly how to do it the right way.